typelate/check/README.md

    Compatibility with specialized template libraries (e.g. [safehtml](https://pkg.go.dev/github.com/google/safehtml)) has not been fully tested.

 4. **Runtime-only errors**
-   ParseTree checks static type consistency but cannot detect runtime conditions such as out-of-range indexes.
+   `Execute` checks static type consistency but cannot detect runtime conditions such as out-of-range indexes.
+   The standard library will try to dereference boxed types that may contain any type.
+   Errors introduced by changes on a boxed type can not be caught by this package.